trevorswan11/PHYS122/README.md

 # PHYS122
-All relevant course materials for Professor Starkman & Gomez's PHYS122 class at CWRU.
+All relevant course materials for Professor Gomez's PHYS122 class at CWRU.